 Life is plagued with choices.
 In fact, on average we make 35,000 of them each day.
 Some of them might have you stumped, such as what to watch on Netflix, and others are so menial you aren’t even consciously aware you made a decision.

-One thing's for sure, and that's people aren't likely to die - either yourself or others - if you choose poorly.
-It seems wise, then, to take some advice from those who are pressured to make quick decisions when they're both literally and metaphorically under the gun - fighter pilots.
+One thing’s for sure – people aren’t likely to die, either yourself or others, if you choose poorly on an average day.
+It seems wise, then, to take some advice from those who are under constant pressure to make quick decisions when they’re both literally and metaphorically under the gun – fighter pilots.

 Fighter pilots have mere split seconds to act.
 If they screw it up, someone usually dies.
-To best deal with this pressure and increase the accuracy and speediness of their decisions, fighter pilots employ a sharp and simple tactic that has since been abbreviated to 'OODA.'
+To best deal with this pressure and increase both the accuracy and speediness of their decisions, fighter pilots employ a sharp and simple tactic that has since been abbreviated to OODA.

 As Shane Parrish writes for Farnam Street, the technique was developed by dogfight veteran John Boyd and requires a four-step loop of action, feedback, and further action you can use whenever you’re presented with a fast-developing situation which demands a fast response.
 It can be life or death, or it can be as simple as deciding how to respond to an email.

 Even in the most high-pressure situations, you need to gather and evaluate as much information as possible in order to make an accurate decision.
 Can I make predictions?
 And how accurate were my prior ones?
 Assumptions, if any, need to be broad and fluid and done in the most possible time you have.